Inland Empire: Sports

 The Inland Empire is the largest metropolitan area in the United States without a major professional sports team.
 However, it is part of the Greater Los Angeles area which includes teams in Los Angeles and Orange counties.
 The area is home to numerous minor league baseball, basketball, and ice hockey teams.
 The Inland Empire team with the most championships is the Inland Empire 66ers of San Bernardino, who won their most recent championship in 2013.

 The Auto Club Speedway, located in Fontana, opened in 1997.
 It contains an oval, a road course, and a dragstrip for auto racing.
-The Speedway is located approximately 2 mi from the former Ontario Motor Speedway site.
+The Speedway is located approximately 2 mi from the former Ontario Motor Speedway site, the latter of which is currently the site of the Toyota Arena.
 The Riverside International Raceway, another defunct motorsport venue, was located about 7 mi east of Riverside.

 In college sports, the Inland Empire features five four-year institutions that represent all three NCAA divisions, as well as the NAIA.